 Definition

-A shared agreement within a team that specifies all conditions a piece of work must meet before it can be considered complete -- for example, code reviewed, tests passing, documentation updated, and deployed to staging.
+A shared agreement within a team that specifies all conditions a piece of work must meet before it can be considered complete.
+For example, code reviewed, tests passing, documentation updated, and deployed to staging.
 The DoD prevents partially finished work from accumulating and ensures quality standards are consistently met.
+The Scrum Guide defines the Definition of Done as a formal description of the state of the Increment when it meets the quality measures required for the product.

 Why It Matters for Product Managers